pyControl/docs/docs/user-guide/troubleshooting.md

 If the GUI status says 'Connection Failed' when you try to connect to the board, reset the board using the *Reset* button on the breakout board or micropython microcontroller, then try connecting again.

-### Can' transfer files to pyboard
+### Can't transfer files to pyboard

 If you get a message saying *Error: Unable to transfer file.* this usually means that the filesystem on the pyboard has got corrupted.
 To fix this problem, reset the filesystem by following the instructions [here](https://docs.micropython.org/en/latest/pyboard/tutorial/reset.html#factory-reset-the-filesystem).

 The instructions say to use the *Reset* and *USR* buttons and LEDs on the micropython board for the file system reset.
 Depending on how the pyControl breakout board is mounted it may be hard to access these.
-However the *Reset* and *USR* buttons on the front of pyControl breakout board 1.2 have identical functionality to those on the pyboard, and indicator LEDs 3 and 4 from the left on the breakout board have the same behaviour as the orange and green LEDs on the pyboard, so the filesystem can be reset with access only to the front of the breakout board.
+However, the *Reset* and *USR* buttons on the front of pyControl breakout board 1.2 have identical functionality to those on the pyboard, and indicator LEDs 3 and 4 from the left on the breakout board have the same behaviour as the orange and green LEDs on the pyboard, so the filesystem can be reset with access only to the front of the breakout board.

 After the filesystem reset has finished, reset the board again using the *Reset* button, then connect to the board with the GUI.
 The filesystem reset removes both the pyControl framework and any hardware definition from the pyboard so you will have to reload them using the board config menu.